00VOID/flblog/content/sessions/session-14.md

 ### Descent into Darkness

 The trapdoor groaned as it was pulled open, revealing a narrow wooden staircase descending into the cellar.
 The air below was thick with damp and the musk of old stone, the scent of decay mingling with something feral.
-Alara hesitated at the threshold, eyes wet with fear.
+Elara hesitated at the threshold, eyes wet with fear.

 _“The light… it pains his eyes,”_ she murmured. _“When his episodes come, he locks himself away, afraid of what he might do.”_